Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Prerequisites

-- TypeScript project setup
+- TypeScript project with `strict: true`

-- Understanding of async/await patterns
+- Understanding of async/await and GraphQL concepts

 ### Pattern 1: Client Singleton